hantsy/spring-puzzles/programming-models/guide.md

 In recent years, the [Spring Framework](https://spring.io/projects/spring-framework) has evolved quickly, introducing many new features that help developers build robust and modern RESTful services more easily.
 Since Spring 5.0, it has adopted new paradigms and technologies that reflect the changing world of software development.

 One of the most important changes is the adoption of the **[Reactive Streams](https://www.reactive-streams.org/)** standard.
-This brings a reactive programming model as a powerful alternative to the traditional servlet-based WebMvc stack.
-With this, developers can build highly scalable, event-driven web applications that handle many concurrent connections efficiently.
+This introduces a reactive programming model as a powerful alternative to the traditional servlet-based WebMvc stack.
+With this, developers can build highly scalable, event-driven web applications that efficiently handle numerous concurrent connections.

-At the same time, the growing popularity of **Kotlin** on the JVM has led Spring to offer first-class support for the language, including seamless integration with [Kotlin Coroutines](https://docs.spring.io/spring-framework/reference/languages/kotlin.html#kotlin-coroutines).
+At the same time, the growing popularity of **Kotlin** on the JVM has led Spring to offer first-class support for the language, including seamless integration with **[Kotlin Coroutines](https://docs.spring.io/spring-framework/reference/languages/kotlin.html#kotlin-coroutines)**.
 This allows developers to write concise, asynchronous, and non-blocking code in a style that feels like traditional imperative programming.

 Functional programming concepts are also becoming more common in Java development.
-Spring has responded by introducing the **[RouterFunction](https://docs.spring.io/spring-framework/reference/web/webflux-functional.html)** API, which lets developers define web handling in a functional, declarative way.
+Spring has responded by introducing the **[RouterFunction](https://docs.spring.io/spring-framework/reference/web/webflux-functional.html)** API, which enables developers to define web handling in a functional, declarative manner.

-Spring has even backported RouterFunction and the Kotlin DSL to the traditional WebMvc stack, bridging the gap between imperative and reactive programming styles.
+Spring has even backported **RouterFunction** and the **Kotlin DSL** to the traditional WebMvc stack, bridging the gap between imperative and reactive programming styles.

 As a developer building RESTful services with Spring Boot, you now have several powerful programming models to choose from, such as WebMvc or WebFlux for the tech stack, and annotated controllers or functional routers for code style.